geeknik/scada-scanner/README.md

 - Scan during maintenance windows when possible
 - Respect rate limits to avoid DoS conditions
 - Consider the fragility of industrial systems

+## Vulnerability Intelligence

+The scanner ships with a small built-in vulnerability database for core protocols (see `VULNERABILITY_DATABASE`).
+For fresher intel you can enable the optional [ProjectDiscovery vulnx](https://github.com/projectdiscovery/vulnx) integration:

+1. Install `vulnx` and configure your PDCP API key (`vulnx auth`).
+2. Run with `--vulnx` (optionally tune `--vulnx-limit` and `--vulnx-timeout`).
+3. Vulns from vulnx are merged with local findings and marked with `source: "vulnx"`.

+If `vulnx` is missing or unreachable, the scanner silently falls back to the local database.

 ## Testing